ichen-lab-ucsb/SCAPE-BYO/kseq_tools/README.md

 #### Optional arguments:

-These options can be added to additionally configure pathfinding.
+The following options can be utilized to adjust the behaviour of the script.
 Most options require an additional argument.
 A comma indicates that an option can be called multiple ways.

 `-h`, `--help` - Show help message and exit.